SCiO-systems/CIP/README.md

 ## Temporal coverage

-SIPS operate at a yearly step.
+SIPs operate at a yearly step.
 Historical coverage starts from 1982 for NDVI and 1979 for SMI, while predictions reach up to 2099 for both indices.

 ## Spatial coverage

 The current version (v1.0) of SIPs includes data for 7 countries and their first-level administrative jurisdictions.
 Future versions will expand the geographical coverage of the dataset.
-The geographic coverage of each SIPS version can be monitored via the relevant [report](https://github.com/SCiO-systems/SIP/blob/main/Geographic%20Coverage.md).
+The geographic coverage of each SIPs version can be monitored via the relevant [report](https://github.com/SCiO-systems/SIP/blob/main/Geographic%20Coverage.md).

 ## Prediction generation methodology